ovh/docs/pages/platform/metrics/usecase_analytics/guide.fr-fr.md

 ## Working with counters

 In IT monitoring, we're heavily working with counters.
 Linux's data, number of HTTP calls, and so on.
-With WarpScript, you can easily avoid counter resets and calculate rate.
+With WarpScript™, you can easily avoid counter resets and calculate rate.

 ### How to detect counter resets and remove them

-The [RESETS functions](http://www.warp10.io/reference/functions/function_RESETS){.external} compensates for possible counter resets by adding the last value before the rest to all values after the reset.
+The [RESETS functions](https://warp10.io/doc/RESETS){.external} compensates for possible counter resets by adding the last value before the rest to all values after the reset.

 You just need to use the **RESETS** like this: